Wisconsin Secure Program Facility

 Boscobel, WI 53805-0900

-The Wisconsin Secure Program Facility, Wisconsin’s most secure facility, safely and humanely houses, manages and controls inmates who demonstrate serious behavioral problems in other settings.
-WSPF provides inmates the opportunity to acquire skills needed for their possible integration into less secure correctional environments.
+The Wisconsin Secure Program Facility (WSPF), the state’s most secure facility, safely and humanely houses, manages, and controls inmates who demonstrate serious behavioral problems in other settings.
+WSPF provides inmates the opportunity to acquire skills needed for potential integration into less secure correctional environments.

 Special Historical Notes and Other Institutional Information

-Programming at this facility is designed to provide inmates with some of the assistance necessary to modify their behavior to a degree that will allow them to be returned to a traditional maximum security facility.
-There must be a belief that they can be moved to such a facility without creating unreasonable risk to staff, other inmates, themselves, or the secure and orderly running of the institution.
-Inmates transferred to WSPF have earned their way to this facility because of behaviors exhibited in alternate sites.
-They have jeopardized the safety and security of the facility, staff, and/or other inmates.
-It is our intention to influence this behavior by using a phase system designed to manage risk in conjunction with treatment programming.
-Inmates progress through three phases with the final phase being a transition phase prior to their return to a less restrictive maximum security facility.
+Programming at WSPF is designed to provide inmates with some of the assistance necessary to modify their behavior to a degree that may allow them to be returned to a traditional maximum-security facility.
+In order to be placed in a traditional max facility, inmates must demonstrate that they will not create an unreasonable risk to staff, other inmates, themselves, or the secure and orderly running of the institution.
+Inmates who are transferred to WSPF have earned their way to this facility through behavior exhibited in alternate sites, which has jeopardized the safety and security of the facility, staff and/or other inmates.
+WSPF aims to influence the behavior of high-risk inmates by using a system of phase designed to manage risk in conjunction with treatment/programming.
+Inmates progress through three phases, of which the final is a transition phase prior to the return of the inmate to a less-restrictive, maximum-security facility.